 This was clearly no ordinary club: it was the home of Chris Elliott and Carolyn Maynard.
-And for two hours that night 80 music fans, most of them strangers who had bought $10 tickets to the sold-out performance, camped out in the couple’s living room and ate their food.
+And for two hours that night 40 music fans, who had bought $15 tickets to the sold-out performance, sat in the couple’s living room and listened to the music. complete article

 House concerts, as these events are known, have recently blossomed into a full-fledged national movement.
-From Seattle to Waco to Queens, more than 300 homeowners have become part-time concert promoters turning their living rooms into mild-mannered clubs for a night, and scores of performers are discovering that they can make good livings simply by touring these private residences.
+From Seattle to Waco to Queens, more than 300 homeowners have become part-time concert hosts turning their living rooms into mild-mannered music spaces for a night, and scores of performers are discovering that they can make good livings simply by touring these private residences.

-At a time when live performance outlets in many places are drying up because of hostility from the police and community groups, house concerts are becoming the most exciting and vital alternative-performance circuit around for acoustic musicians, with some shows selling out in just an hour or two.
-They are luring an audience that professional concert promoters have given up on: fans in their 30’s and 40’s, many of whom shun the impersonal, smoky, uncomfortable late-night club environment and prefer the familial intimacy of a living room concert.
+House concerts are becoming the most exciting and vital alternative-performance circuit around for acoustic musicians, with some shows selling out in just an hour or two.
+They attract an audience that professional concert promoters have given up on: fans in their 30’s and 40’s, many of whom shun the impersonal, smoky, uncomfortable late-night club environment and prefer the familial intimacy of a living room concert.

-“Part of the reason for the boom of house concerts right now is people are so hungry for community but lacking in ways they can get together with other people in an intimate or friendly way that isn’t commercialized,” said Dave Nachmanoff, a singer-songwriter from Southern California who began performing house concerts a year and a half ago after finding out about them on the Internet.
+“Part of the reason for the boom of house concerts right now is people are so hungry for community but lacking in ways they can get together with other people in a friendly way that isn’t commercialized,” said Dave Nachmanoff, a singer-songwriter from Southern California.
 “That’s why when people go to their first house concert, they’re amazed that people can do something like this.
 I’ve done a lot of shows where by the end of the night I’ve known every person in the audience at least by their first name.”

 Though house concerts seem like a throwback to a time before the rise of the nightclub and concert hall in America, their rejuvenation is largely a result of technology.
-The Internet has made it possible for those who run house concerts to promote the shows at no cost, keep in contact with one another and hunt down possible performers.
+The Internet has made it possible for those who host house concerts to promote the shows at no cost, keep in contact with one another and contact possible performers.

-“We have about 90 places around the country that hold house concerts listed on our Web site, and we believe that it’s very possible that there are three or four times that many going on around the nation,” said Mr. Duckett, .who runs the Web site www.houseconcerts.com.
+“We have about 90 places around the country that hold house concerts listed on our Web site,” said Glen Duckett, a computer programmer who runs a house concert series called “Flowers in the Desert” in Brenham, Texas, an hour outside of Houston.
+We believe it’s very possible that there are three or four times that many going on around the nation,” said Mr. Duckett, who runs the Web site www.houseconcerts.com.

 “My wife and I just pinch ourselves that these people are in our living room sometimes,” said Tim Blixt, a park superintendent who presents concerts in his log cabin in Wayne, N.J., by musicians like Cliff Eberhardt, Cheryl Wheeler and Jimmy LaFave.
 “I’m convinced that the people we present in our living room are the most talented people making music today.”

-Most house performances follow the same format: the concerts are promoted through the Internet, fliers, word of mouth and sometimes local newspapers or college radio stations, all of which include the phone number but not the address of the home.
-Tickets range from $5 to $25, and the show begins between 7 and 8 p.m.
-Anywhere from 10 to 100 people might attend.
+Most house performances follow the same format: the concerts are promoted through e-mail, phone calls, word of mouth, and sometimes flyers, all of which include the phone number but not the address of the home.
+Tickets range from $15 to $25, and shows usually begin between 7 and 8 p.m.
+Anywhere from 20 to 100 people might attend.

-Occasionally the show is preceded by a potluck dinner, a catered meal or, in the case of one series in an 18th-century farmhouse in Connecticut, carriage rides and stew.
-Living rooms are preferred to yards and porches because they are more intimate and the acoustics are better; smoking is generally forbidden, and the availability of alcohol varies.
+Occasionally the concert is preceded by a potluck dinner, a catered meal or, in the case of one series in an 18th-century farmhouse in Connecticut, carriage rides and stew.
+Living rooms are preferred to yards and porches because the acoustics are better.
 The concert begins with an introduction by the host, and then the performer plays two 45-minute sets, with a break for snacking, socializing and CD-selling.
 The only expenses for the host are optional ones — renting folding chairs, buying refreshments, copying fliers and so on.

 Some houses are much nicer than others, and some hosts, like Jimmy Riddle, a 39-year-old psychiatrist in Columbia, S.C., take their concerts much more seriously than others.